nizamphoenix/clinical_transcript_summariser/new_README.md

 So the headline is honest and partial.
 DPO delivered the targeted improvement on the template it was aimed at, at the cost of small regressions elsewhere.

-### Why longer training was worse, and what it means
+### Why longer training was worse with DPO, and what it means

-This is the textbook failure signature of offline DPO, and naming it is the point.
+This is the textbook failure signature of offline DPO.
 The mechanism is likelihood displacement.
 The rejected examples are collapsed, null-heavy outputs.
 The chosen examples are long, fully-populated outputs.
 These two sequences often share their early tokens.
 When DPO pushes the rejected sequence's likelihood down, it drags the shared early tokens down too, which also damages the long chosen sequences.
 The longer you train, the more this compounds, until the longest, richest outputs (the ones with the most shared early structure) collapse.
 That is exactly the pattern observed: the failures concentrated on the longest transcripts, and cutting the epochs from four to two cut the SOAP collapses from three in ten down to one in ten and let the genuine `referral_a` gain show through.

 The lesson is that the training length, not the data, drove the over-optimisation.
 The diagnosis matters more than the number, because it points